 According to the TERT recommendation during the 2022 ESD review, Step 1, HR-5B-2022-0001, N_2O emissions from anaerobic digestion of organic waste at biogas facilities are reported as NE.
-Notation key NE is used in the CRF 5.B.2.a for the period 2009 - 2020.
+Notation key NE is used in the CRF 5.B.2.a for the period 2009 - 2021.
 NK explanation is included in the cell comments: Table 4.1 of the Vol 5, Chap 4 of the 2006 IPCC GL - default emission factor for N_2O emissions from anaerobic digestion at bigas facilities is assumed as negligible.
 This information should be visible in the Reporting Table 5.B Sectoral Background Data for Waste.

 Generated CH4 is used to produce electricity, wherefore reporting of emissions from the process is done in the Energy sector.
-Notation key IE is used in the CRF 5.B.2.a and CRF 5.B.2.b for the entire period in which electricity was generated (2009 - 2020).
+Notation key IE is used in the CRF 5.B.2.a and CRF 5.B.2.b for the entire period in which electricity was generated (2009 - 2021).
 Allocation in the Energy sector (1.A.1, 1.A.4) and NK explanation are included in the cell comments, and this information should be visible in the Reporting Table 5.B Sectoral Background Data for Waste.

-Notation key IE is used in the CRF 5.B.2.b for the period 2009 - 2020.
+Notation key IE is used in the CRF 5.B.2.b for the period 2009 - 2021.
 Allocation in the CRF 5.B.2.a and NK explanation are included in the cell comments, and this information should be visible in the Reporting Table 5.B Sectoral Background Data for Waste.

 Emissions of NH3 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020 Submission to the Convention on Longrange Transboundary Air Pollution'.
+Emissions for the year 2021 were not available at the time of inventory preparation, thus they were calculated using the same methodology as emissions until 2020, in accordance with the methodology of EMEP/EEA Guidebook, 2019.